jaredr-branscum/Greplog/README.md

 - More robust, human-readable exception handling
 - Introduce a backend system to collect & retain context on git repository changes - maybe a vector database would give us the ability to retain information across multiple repositories, so that a breaking API change has consistent messaging across all related changelogs
 - More customizable CLI flags so developers have more control of the static website building & deployment
-- Better AI Prompting - I notice the results are very inconsistent and sometimes outright unreadable, so this needs some work
+- Better AI Prompting - I notice the results are very inconsistent and sometimes outright unreadable, so this needs some work.
+The current prompt still hallucinates and invents new information.